graveja0/health-care-markets/README.md

 treated by a given hospital?

-Another way to approach this is to ask a slightly different question: among geographies where a given hospital competes with other hospitals for patients, what is the total market share of each hospital?
+Another way to approach this is to ask a slightly different question: among geographies where a given hospital “competes” with other hospitals for patients, what is the total market share of each hospital?
 We can then use *those* market shares to construct a hospital-specific HHI measure for that hospital.
 We will call this the **joint competition**